mikeabere/rental-frontend/README.md

 T
 crat usiMECK(MonDB,Erss,Rat,Ndejs).
 The FnED uses ite, mterial-icns and trap.
-Tpe nm rn dv in the Coole to Run the APP.
+Tpe nm rn dv in the Coole to Rn the APP.